-We strive to protect, preserve, and enhance Washington’s environment and promote wise management for current and future generations.
+We strive to protect, preserve, and enhance Washington’s environment and to promote wise management for current and future generations.
 When a business or individual pollutes Washington’s land, air, or water we enforce federal and state laws and rules to help change behavior and deter future violations.

 We use education, technical assistance, and cooperation-based programs to achieve voluntary compliance with federal and state laws and rules.
 When an individual or business is not in compliance, education and technical assistance is often enough to correct the problem.